 Since 1974, all mobile homes have been built to standards developed specifically for manufactured housing by the U.S. Department of Housing and Urban Development.
 Known as the HUD code, it is the only federally-mandated building code that exists.
 All manufactured homes must comply with stringent codes that address building safety and construction practices.
 In addition, third-party inspectors validate building procedures before the home is delivered.
 Each mobile home bears a permanent-affixed certification seal.

+Wondering how long do mobile homes last?
+When installed properly, following mobile home insulation standards, a manufactured or modular home can last just as long as a regular home built directly on a construction site.
 Throughout the building process, quality is maintained not only by staff supervisors, but also by third-party inspectors, and any potential problems are immediately addressed.
 As the home nears completion, various tests are performed to ensure that all plumbing and electrical lines are working properly, that the entire building is code-compliant, and that specifications have been followed completely.

 #5: Transportation, Setup, and Final Touches

-When construction is complete, the manufactured home is transported to its site, where it may be slid or pushed into place, or lifted by crane onto its prepared site, either a reinforced pier-and-beam foundation, an excavated basement or sturdy stem walls.
+When construction is complete, the manufactured home is transported to its site, where it may be slid or pushed into place, or lifted by crane onto its prepared site, either a reinforced pier-and-beam foundation, an excavated basement, or sturdy stem walls.
 The home is securely attached to ground anchors, and reinforced with steel straps to ensure long-term stability and prevent shifting from high wind and other forces of nature.
 Once the plumbing has been connected to on-site water and sewer lines, and the heating, cooling and electrical lines are completed, the home usually receives a final inspection and approval prior to being occupied by its new owners.